 Baking Bacon is the best method for making perfectly crispy, evenly cooked bacon!
 No more grease splatters!
 No more standing over the stove flipping bacon!
 No more greasy pans!
 Just perfectly cooked bacon every single time!

-Follow my tips, and you will see that baking bacon results in PERFECT bacon.
+Follow this easy step-by-step process and you will see that baking bacon results in PERFECT bacon.

-- Line a rimmed cookie sheet with foil and place a wire cooling or baking rack on the cooking sheet.
+- Line a rimmed cookie sheet with foil and place a wire heat-safe cooling or baking rack on the cooking sheet.
+This will make clean-up that much easier!

 - Lay bacon evenly across the baking rack, being sure to not let the bacon overlap.